lux-sprwhk/limnl-app/docs/DEVELOPMENT.md

 2. **Create a new dream**:
    - Click "New Dream" button
    - Fill in form (Date, Title, Content, Sleep Quality)
+   - **Optional metadata** (added in v0.2):
+     - Mark as recurring dream (checkbox)
+     - If recurring, select when it last occurred (dropdown: today, yesterday, last week, etc.)
+     - Mark as lucid dream (checkbox for dreams where you were aware you were dreaming)
    - Optionally click "Generate" next to title (requires LLM)
    - Click "Save Dream"
 3. **Search dreams**: Use search box to filter by keywords